7 Blades: Plot

-Development
+Development and release

-7 Blades was developed by Konami Computer Entertainment Japan East (KCEJ East) in association with Paradise Pictures.
+7 Blades was developed by Konami Computer Entertainment Japan East in association with Paradise Pictures.
 The game was in development for over two years with a staff of around 20 people.
 Konami was assisted by Hayashi, who served as the game's directing supervisor and was given creative control over its storyline, dialogue, and action.
 Hayashi had not been involved in video games prior to 7 Blades, but began leaning towards production of such a game when visual advances in computer graphics were made in the medium, striving to make it "universally appealing".
-Hayashi meant for 7 Blades to cover a wide range of genres, and that even with the player killing a large number of enemies, hoped that it could be enjoyed as a sophisticated sword-fighting game as well.
+Hayashi wanted 7 Blades to cover a wide range of genres, and even with the player killing a large number of enemies, he hoped that it could also be enjoyed as a sophisticated sword-fighting game.
 Hayashi felt that meshing the story branches of the two playable characters was a feature "only possible in a game".
-Both Hayashi and producer Atsushi Horigami understood the importance of gameplay and insisted on making "a movie with some very deep action gameplay elements".
+Hayashi chose to create a game rather than a film due to what he perceived as the limitless potential of games.